Pope Benedict XVI bibliography

 The Pope Benedict XVI bibliography contains a list of works by Pope Benedict XVI.

 Books

 The following is a list of books written by Pope Benedict XVI arranged chronologically by English first edition.
 The original German first edition publication year is included in brackets.

 Encyclicals

-The following is a list of papal encyclicals were promulgated by Pope Benedict XVI.
+The following is a list of papal encyclicals that were promulgated by Pope Benedict XVI.